TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Honesty

 ### Transformation and Change
 Vorinism preaches change and becoming something better.
 They believe that the ability of mankind to change and grow, making their mind and soul into something better, is one of the Almighty's greatest gifts.
 This concept forms a core pillar of their doctrine.
 The power of change and transformation is also held to be holy, and to be one of the greatest powers held by the Almighty.
-This forms one of the basses of the concept of Callings, Glories, and Elevations; improving oneself through a lifetime of hard work in order to attain one's best self.
+This forms one of the bases of the concept of Callings, Glories, and Elevations; improving oneself through a lifetime of hard work in order to attain one's best self.

 ### Telling the Future
 It is seen that telling the future is an utmost evil, inherently tied to [[Voidbinding\|Voidbinding]].
 Due to this, Vorins look down upon gambling and games of chance, seeing them as immoral, heretical, and dangerous.

 ### Oaths and Marriage

 When it comes to relationships, Vorinism is focused on making and upholding oaths.
 Breaking oaths, or acting without proper oaths, such as having sex outside of marriage, is frowned upon.
 However, Vorinism offers a wide variety of partnership oaths for those who do wish to pursue relationships, including some for same-sex couples.
 All official Vorin betrothals must be signed and verified by ardents.
-As a result, people sometimes use a **causal** betrothal, which makes them practically engaged but confers no legal benefits.
+As a result, people sometimes use a **casual** betrothal, which makes them practically engaged but confers no legal benefits.
 Ardents are permitted to marry, but only within the ardentia.

 ### Sex and Sexuality
 As mentioned previously, premarital sex and adultery are frowned upon, alongside the institution of prostitution.
 Hand-holding, particularly with the safehand of a woman, is considered very intimate.
-Despite their strict adherence to gender roles, they are accepting of homosexual relationships, valuing them as equal to heterosexual relationships.
+Despite their strict adherence to strict gender roles, Vorin societies are accepting of homosexual relationships, valuing them as legally equal to heterosexual relationships.
+The acceptance of same-sex couples does not arise out of social progressivism, but rather from simply the importance the place on oaths regardless of the people involved, and their conceptualization of marriage as an oath.
+Various people in Vorin societies, despite this, view homosexuality as abnormal or divergent from gender norms, even if they do not see it as sinful or morally wrong.

 ## Mythology
 ### Creation Myth and the Expulsion